How to Plan Your Vegetable Garden

 I recommend that you just plant 2 to 3 small beds the first year.
 Then each subsequent year, add 1 or 2 more beds until your garden reaches the maximum size that you can comfortably maintain.
 Helpful hint: it will never be big enough for everything that you want to grow.
 It happens to me every year.

 Now it’s time to get out your seed catalogs.
 What do you want to grow?
 Make a list of everything you want in your dream garden and then get ready to pare your wish list down.
 How many of each plant do you want to grow?
 How much space does each of those plants require?

 Pay close attention to spacing between your plants.
 Too little space will prevent them from growing and bearing fruit.
-It can also prevent good air circulation which can lead to insect infestation and disease.
+It can also prevent good air circulation which can lead to insect infestation and disease such as downy mildew.